 Second-degree felonies are punished by at least one year in prison, up to 15 years, and fines of up to $10,000.
 Since this is also a felony, you will not be able to possess a gun anymore after a conviction.

-Talk to an attorney to understand the full range of penalties you may experience for a crime in Utah.
+Talk to a gun possession lawyer to understand the full range of penalties you may experience for a crime in Utah.

-Our Salt Lake City Gun Possession Defense Attorneys Can Help
+Our Salt Lake City Gun Possession Defense Lawyers Can Help

-If you or a loved one was arrested and charged with a crime for having a gun in Utah, talk to our Salt Lake City gun possession lawyer today.
+If you or a loved one was arrested and charged with a crime for having a gun in Utah, talk to our Salt Lake City criminal defense attorney today.
 Darwin Overson of Overson Law defends people accused of gun crimes throughout the Salt Lake City area.
 Call today for a free consultation on your gun possession charges, or for advice on whether or not you can legally possess a gun in Utah.
 Our number is (801) 758-2287.